tfemodules/terraform-aws-key-pair/README.md

 A Terraform module to manage an AWS key pair.

 The module can create an AWS key pair based on a provided public key or it can generate a new public/private ssh key pair.
-In case of the latter the private key will be stored in the terraform state file and assigned to a module output un-encrypted.
+In case of the latter the private key will be stored in the terraform state file and assigned to a module output.

-Based on the provided input variables the module can create no resources at all.
-This is to get around the current limitation of Terraform modules not supporting the count attribute.

 ## Description